 Gender-based violence against AAPI women and femmes is seldom talked about even as they are racially profiled and, as a result, often hypersexualized.
 A 2017 report by the Asian Pacific Institute on Gender-Based Violence found that 23% of Asian and Pacific Islander women have experienced some form of contact sexual violence in their lifetime while 21% have encountered non-contact unwanted sexual experiences, which refers to harassment without touching or penetration, such as someone exposing their sexual body parts or masturbating in front of the victim.

-In the aftermath of the Atlanta shootings, many experts pointed to link between the historical fetishization of AAPI women and femmes and the misogynistic violence they are subjected to.
+In the aftermath of the Atlanta shootings, many experts pointed to a link between the historical fetishization of AAPI women and femmes and the misogynistic violence they are subjected to.
 The shootings, together with the pandemic’s racialized violence against AAPI women and femmes—including the highly publicized murders of Michelle Go and Christina Yuna Lee earlier this year—have amplified the need for nuanced conversations around anti-Asian racism.

 During the pandemic, East Asian women and femmes were the most likely victims of anti-Asian hate, with 67.6% of reported hate incidents against AAPI women experienced by East Asian women, according to a joint report by the National Asian Pacific American Women’s Forum and the Stop AAPI Hate coalition.
 The coalition is separate from the campaign under CPACS, but the two entities work together as part of a national movement on Stop AAPI Hate.